 Difference Between Fixed vs Variable

-Fixed cost is defined as a cost that does not change its value with any change (Increase or Decrease) in the goods that are produced or services that are sold.
+Fixed cost is defined as a cost that does not change its value with any change (Increase or Decrease) in the goods produced or services sold.
 Changes in the activity levels do not affect fixed costs.
 It does not mean that the cost will remain fixed forever.
 It means it will be constant for a particular period of time.
-E.g. The interest amount charged is fixed for the period unless and until it has been renewed.
-Fixed cost and variable cost are the main two pillars in the production and service line in any industry.
+E.g., The interest amount charged is fixed for the period unless and until it has been renewed.
+Fixed cost and variable cost are the main two pillars in any industry’s production and service line.
 There are two types of fixed costs: Committed fixed cost and discretionary fixed cost.
 The fixed cost can be considered as a sunk cost.

 Variable cost changes its value with the change in production.
 Variable cost increases with the increase in the unit of production and decreases if the units of production go down.
 Variable cost is different depending upon the type of industry, e.g., phone manufacturing and car manufacturing may have a different set of variable costs associated with them because the output achieved in both cases is different.
 Variable cost remains constant per unit but can change on a totality basis. i.e. Unit variable cost is Rs 5, and the production is 100,200,300 units in the following months.
 So, the variable cost per unit is fixed, i.e. Rs5, but the total variable cost per month is (5*100

 =Rs 500) (5*200=Rs 1000) (5*300=Rs 1500).

 There are two types of variable cost: Direct variable cost and indirect variable cost.
 Some companies also give semi-variable cost that is in between fixed cost and variable cost. e.g. electricity is a semi-variable cost.
 It depends on the unit of electricity consumed, but a fixed proportion of the amount is also charged if nothing is consumed.

 Head to Head Comparison Between Fixed vs Variable Cost (Infographics)